This Step: Get a Drivers License

 Ensure You’re Eligible to Apply for a Driver’s License

-Teens younger than 18 must hold their North Dakota instruction permit for six months before taking the road test for an operator’s license.
-If you are younger than 16, you must also complete driver’s ed prior to road testing.
+Teens younger than 18 years old must hold their North Dakota instruction permit for 6 months before taking the road test for an operator’s license.
+If you are younger than 16 years old, you must also complete driver’s ed prior to road testing.

 Before all applicants take a road test, they must pass the vision and written exams and book an appointment with the ND Department of Transportation.

 B) Make a Road Test Appointment at the ND DOT